 Ref.
-97 In thermodynamics, the density matrix $\rho$ for a large system is used for the definition of Challenge 122 ny its entropy S - and of all its other thermodynamic quantities.
+97 In thermodynamics, the density matrix ρ for a large system is used for the definition of its entropy S - and of all its other thermodynamic quantities.
 These studies show that where tr denotes the trace, i.e., the sum of all diagonal elements, and k is the Boltzmann constant.
 The expression is thus the quantum mechanical definition of entropy.
-We now remind ourselves that a physical system with a large and constant entropy is called a bath.
-In simple physical terms, a bath is a system to which we can ascribe a temperature.
-More precisely, system for which the concept of equilibrium can be applied.